kubernetes/enhancements/keps/sig-apps/961-maxunavailable-for-statefulset/README.md

     - Testing: Are there any tests for failure mode?
 If not, describe why.
 -->

 - Incorrect Handling of minReadySeconds During StatefulSet Updates with Parallel Pod Management
   - Detection:
     - Monitor the status.availableReplicas of the StatefulSet during rolling updates.
 A significant drop below the expected number of available replicas, considering the maxUnavailable setting, could indicate the issue.
     - Review StatefulSet events or controller logs for rapid succession of pod updates without adherence to minReadySeconds, which could confirm that the delay is not being respected.
   - Mitigations:
     - Temporarily adjust the podManagementPolicy to OrderedReady as a workaround to ensure minReadySeconds is respected during updates, though this may slow down the rollout process.
-    - If feasible, review and adjust minReadySeconds and maxUnavailable settings to mitigate the impact until a fix is applied.
+    - Setting maxUnavailable back to 1 or disabling the feature is a possibility.
-    - Upgrade your cluster to 1.30, where this feature is promoted to beta, and the issue is fixed.
+    - Upgrade your cluster to 1.31, where this feature is promoted to beta, and the issue is fixed.
   - Diagnostics:
+    - Events should be the first place one should look when trying to diagnose this failure mode.
-    - Enable detailed logging for the StatefulSet controller to capture the sequence and timing of pod updates during a rollout.
+    - If events are not sufficient, detailed logging could be enabled for the StatefulSet controller to capture the sequence and timing of pod updates during a rollout.
     - Look for patterns or log entries indicating that a new pod update is initiated before the minReadySeconds period has elapsed for the previously updated pod.
   - Testing: e2e tests for this issue will be added as part of this promotion.

 ###### What steps should be taken if SLOs are not being met to determine the problem?